Pollution Prevention Law and Policies

 Pollution Prevention Policy Statement - New Directions for Environmental Protection, Carol M. Browner - then EPA Administrator.
 June 15, 1993.

-Former executive orders related to procurement or environmentally preferable purchasing:
+Former executive orders related to P2 and environmentally preferable purchasing:

 - Executive Order 13693, “Planning for Federal Sustainability in the Next Decade” was signed by President Obama on March 19, 2015.